bearbob/LiftingLog/documentation/Running-with-WSL.md

 linked below.
 The listed steps are just a quick reminder if you've done the setup before.

+Keep in mind that when you run `npm install`, you need to do it from the windows command line.
+Otherwise access problems could arise when trying to build the app.

 ## Setup physical device

 Setup Guide: http://defrances.co/post/adbwsl/